Crista Moore: Theatre

 Moore has starred in musicals for New York City Opera including the title role in Rodgers and Hammerstein’s Cinderella, which marked the New York stage premiere of the production and led Moore to a featured television appearance, singing a duet live on NBC’s Macy’s Thanksgiving Day Parade.
 She also appeared in New York City Opera productions as Eileen in Wonderful Town and Snookie in 110 in the Shade, the latter choreographed by Susan Stroman and directed by Scott Ellis.
 She was asked to reprise the role of Cinderella for Cleveland Opera's production the following year.

 Moore's Off-Broadway credits include the 2001 production of Tartuffe at the Tribeca Playhouse (Elmire), Stars in Your Eyes at the Cherry Lane Theatre in 1999, David Ives' Long Ago and Far Away for Ensemble Studio Theatre in 1992 (in which she created the role of Laura), the revival of "Rags" at the American Jewish Theatre (Bella) and Birds of Paradise at the Promenade Theatre in 1987 with JK Simmons, Donna Murphy and Mary Beth Peil.

-In the Salzburg Marionette Theatre’s 2007 world premiere production of The Sound Of Music, Moore, along with Christiane Noll & Jonathan Groff, lends her voice as Baroness Elsa Shraeder to this unique & critically praised North American and European tour performed to a fully orchestrated recording with the Istropolis Philharmonic Orchestra, presented entirely with marionettes.
+In the Salzburg Marionette Theatre’s 2007 world premiere production of The Sound Of Music, Moore, along with Christiane Noll & Jonathan Groff, lends her voice as Baroness Elsa Shraeder to this critically acclaimed North American and European tour performed to a fully orchestrated recording with the Istropolis Philharmonic Orchestra, presented entirely with marionettes.

 Moore originated the role of Alice Beineke on the First National Tour of The Addams Family that was created on Broadway by Carolee Carmello.

 In the World Premiere of the 2015 New York Spring Spectacular at Radio City Music Hall, she created the role of Isabella.

 Recently, Moore guest starred in Off-Broadway's Nassim at New York City Center.